4GeeksAcademy/master-javascript-programming-exercises/exercises/032-addObjectProperty/README.md

 ## 📝 Instructions

 1. Write a function called `addObjectProperty`.
 Given two objects and a key, `addObjectProperty` sets a new property on the 1st object at the given key.
 The value of that new property is the entire 2nd object.
+2. The function `addObjectProperty` should then return the first object with the new property.

 ## Example: